-If the FSCM is enabled, it begins to monitor the system clock source when $\overline{\text{SYSRST}}$ is released.
-If a valid clock source is not available at this time, the device automatically switches to the FRC oscillator and the user application can switch to the desired crystal oscillator in the Trap Service Routine.
+If the FSCM is enabled, it begins to monitor the system clock source when SYSRST is released.
+If a valid clock source is not available, the device automatically switches to the FRC oscillator and the user application can switch to the desired crystal oscillator in the Trap Service Routine.